Community

+In the midst of the COVID-19 pandemic, we’ve been hearing a lot about how to protect ourselves from contracting the virus in public.
+What about keeping it out of our homes?
 Any time we put our phones, keys, purses and other items on surfaces in public, we are at risk of carrying the virus into our homes.
 Be sure to wipe those items with sanitary wipes or alcohol before you walk into your house.
 Unfortunately, novel coronavirus could remain alive on surfaces up to several days so it’s important to sanitize as much of your items as possible.
-Here are some tips for keeping your home disinfected.
+Here are some tips for disinfecting your home:

 Use EPA-registered cleaning products